codeigniter4/tasks/README.md

 ## Contributing

-We does accept and encourage contributions from the community in any shape.
+We accept and encourage contributions from the community in any shape.
 It doesn't matter whether you can code, write documentation, or help find bugs, all contributions are welcome.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.